lichen911/listified/ARCHITECTURE.md

 - All endpoints should be well documented with detailed descriptions of the request and response payloads
 - No pagination is required for the API at this time

-### To-Do List
+### UI Design
-This section will indicate what should be built.
+The section will contain the design of the UI, and the implementation of the UI.
 It will be updated by hand, and referred to by numbers to indicate which actions are being referred to.

-1. Create project structure, define dependencies, compose general top-level repo items, go task, README, dir structure
-2. Setup sqlalchemy DB models and alembic migration
-3. Create FastAPI endpoints with full CRUD functionality on underlying tables, including carefully typed pydantic models for all requests and responses
-4. Create unit tests for all endpoints
+#### UI Requirements
+1. The UI will allow users to create lists, rename lists, delete lists
+2. The UI will allow users to add items to lists, rename items, delete items, and reorder items
+3. The UI will allow users to mark items as complete
+4. The UI will allow users to mark lists as complete
+5. The UI will allow users to delete lists and items
+6. The UI will allow users to reorder lists and items
+7. The UI will allow users to toggle dark mode
+8. The UI will allow users to toggle light mode

+#### UI Layout
+- The left hand side will have a vertical sidebar that contains all the lists
+- The sidebar will have a button to create a new list
+- The sidebar will have a button to toggle dark mode
+- The sidebar will have a button to toggle light mode
+- The sidebar will have a button to toggle the sidebar
+- The sidebar will have a button to toggle the sidebar
+- The main panel will display the select list
+- Clicking and dragging on an item on the list will allow the user to reorder the item
+- Clicking on the list name will allow the user to edit the list name
+- Clicking on the list description will allow the user to edit the list description
+- Clicking on the list item will allow the user to edit the item name and description

 ---